 This is fantasy, you say?
 You would not act like that and no astronaut ever would?
 Perhaps not.
 But this is the way most men live their lives, here, on Earth. —Ayn Rand, Address to the Graduating Class of the United States Military Academy at West Point New York (adapted) [cf. Rand, 1974]

 In terms of a company, your immediate goal is of course to survive the next month.
 But then, you have to establish where you are on the map.
 You have to open your eyes, look at the sky, and check your instruments.

-In terms of agile, I recommend to my clients that they run it like a project.
+In terms of Agile, I recommend to my clients that they run it like a project.
 We know what works from hundreds of studies, and we can create a list of items that are implemented in Scrum.
 In that list, we simply mark the current state of the process.
-Often, even in non-agile companies, some processes have already been implemented because the people who are managing projects notice which ones work.
-A simple approach is to use the list from http://agilemanifesto.org/principles.html:
+Often, even in non-Agile companies, some processes have already been implemented because the people who are managing projects notice which processes work.
+A simple approach is to check again the Principles Behind the Agile Manifesto [cf. Beck, 2001]:

 - Welcome changing requirements.